Pretro/gymstore/README.md

 # __GymStore__

-The goal of this project is to create an ecommerce site that allows users to make purchase.
-The main task is that they can make purchases of different products, pay with a card paying system, just as an environment in a real e-store.
+The goal of this project is to create an ecommerce site that allows users to make purchases.
+The main task is that they can make purchases of different products, pay with a card paying system.

-This e-store has a profile section area which allows users to become members and save information about their purchases.
-The user has the possibility of executing different tasks, similar to an online store.
-Choose products by category and quantity of products to buy.
+This ecommerce site has a profile section area which allows users/customers to become members and save information about their purchases.
+They create a membership-profile by email verification.

-Create a membership profile by email verification.
+The customer can search products to buy by category and sort by price and rating.
+The customer can also search for products in the search engine.

-The site also has an administrator area which is in charge of the distribution of the products, this means, add, edit and delete products in the system.
-In addition to selecting them in different categories, add or remove categories as necessary.
+There is also an administrator area which is in charge of the distribution of the products.
+This means, add, edit and delete products in the system.
+The administrator can select products in different categories, add or remove categories as necessary.

-In the making of this project CRUD functionality where programmed in python.
+In the making of this project CRUD functionality was programmed in python.
 In future updates, the goal is to make the online store work in a real environment, with more features.
-Another goal is to make the online store available in other languages.
+The goal is to make the online store available in other languages.

-One other more ambitious update is that the store will be available in other languages, this makes it possible to expand the reach to more clients from different locations.
+This makes it possible to expand the reach to more customers from different locations.
 This is the fourth MS4 project from Code Institute.

 # User Experience __(UX)__